Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1987, Switzerland and Germany, Lys GmbH

-Also fascinated by omnidirectional speakers, he released the "Reference", omni for the medium and the tweeter, more traditional with the bass; a superb speaker, with the price to match (30,000 Sfr at the time).
+Also fascinated by omnidirectional speakers, JMR released the “Reference”: omni for the medium and the tweeter, more traditional with the bass.
+A superb speaker, with a price to match (30,000 Sfr at the time).

 The Pioneer sounded better than the more expensive US and Japanese transports; and the Stax, with its 7 power supplies, its Golden Lion tubes, its superb chassis, was the first DAC to be so musical!

-For the comparison, having done sound recording, I knew that many CDs were re-mastered; I needed absolutely similar sources.
+For the comparison, having done sound recording, I knew that many CDs were remastered; I needed absolutely similar sources.

+My Vecteur turntable (still a reference to this day) compared with the Pioneer/Stax: there were many more similarities than differences!
 Since that day, I have always pushed analog and digital in parallel, never opposing them, but taking the best of each as a reference for the other!

 Nottingham Analog